-Almost half of gang members are under 18yrs of age
+- Almost half of gang members are under age 18.

-Females in gangs are regularly utilizes in the sex trade and/or exploited
+- Females in gangs are regularly utilized in the sex trade and/or exploited.

-Spend quality time with your children and get involved in their education.
+- Spending quality time with their children and getting involved in their education.

 Parents, teachers, school counsellors, youth workers, elders and other community members play a vital role in helping children and youth to avoid gang involvement.
 Services are available for you to call upon and may be found in the attached resource guides:

 Click on the icon in the top right corner of the video to see all the crime prevention videos in this collection.